-Visual Arts has played an active role in St. Albert from the City's inception in 1861.
+Visual Arts have played an active role in St. Albert since the City's inception in 1861.
 By 1960, the arts community was thriving and classes were being offered in basketry, creative stitchery and oil painting.
 The St. Albert Arts and Crafts Guild was formed in 1962.
 The basement of the local Community Hall housed the first Pottery studio, where several classes were available to both adults and children.
 In 1968 the growing St. Albert arts community approached Town Council and were given two portable buildings in Salisbury Park, next to Vital Grandin School, to call home.
-The Arts and Crafts Guild offered classes to school groups, and began the School Tour Program, which The Art Gallery of St Albert now provides.
+The Arts and Crafts Guild offered classes to school groups and began the School Tour Program, which The Art Gallery of St Albert now provides.

 In 1974, a civic Master Plan was developed, which determined that a combined civic and cultural centre would best meet the needs of the growing community of St. Albert.
 In 1975, the St. Albert Further Education Council was formed, resulting in the transfer of classes traditionally offered by the St. Albert Arts and Crafts Guild to the City of St. Albert.
 Guild members remained active as resource people, technical advisors and instructors of the programs.

 St. Albert Place opened in 1983 and was developed as a 'People Place'.
 The unique design of the building, created by Douglas Cardinal, included a library, St. Albert's first civic museum, the Arden Theatre, Profiles Public Art Gallery (on the second floor), Council Chambers, civic offices and state-of-the-art visual arts studios.
-At this time, the visual arts studios were named after Sybil Laubenthal, one of the area's first professional potters and influential instructor.
+At this time, the visual arts studios were named after Sybil Laubenthal, one of the area's first professional potters and influential instructors.
 Many St. Albert artists that honed their craft under Sybil’s tutelage are still active members of the St. Albert Potters Guild.